Volunteer in Bali - Ubud

 - Epic weekend adventures - you’ll have your weekends free to explore Bali with your new-found friends.

-The program is based in Bali’s cultural center of Ubud, with volunteer projects based in and around the area.
+The program is based in and around Bali’s cultural center of Ubud, with volunteer placements based predominately in Pejeng and Penestanan.
+Volunteers are required to fly into Ngurah Rai International Airport, which is a 15 to 18 hour flight from most major airports in Canada.
 The Turtle Conservation volunteer project is located on the island of Nusa Penida, 45 minutes by boat from Sanur.
-Volunteers are required to fly into Ngurah Rai International Airport (DPS), which is a 16 to 20 hour flight from most major airports in Canada.
 IVHQ also offers a separate volunteer program on the northern coast of Bali in Lovina.
 If you are interested in volunteering in Lovina, you can learn more about the Lovina volunteer program here.

 Volunteers begin the IVHQ Bali - Ubud volunteer program every Monday and can choose to volunteer for periods ranging from 1 week to 12 weeks.
 The first week of your volunteer program will be orientation, after which you will begin your volunteer project.